Bari10/projectTest/README.md

 # AWS CloudFront Terraform module

-Terraform module which creates AWS CloudFront resources with all (or almost all) features provided by Terraform AWS provider.
+Terraform module which creates AWS CloudFront resources with all (or almost all) features provided by Terraform AWS provider and can be found on Terraform.io.

 ## Usage